vippsas/vipps-epayment-api/README.md

 ## How it works

-* [Vipps ePayment API: How It Works](./how-it-works/vipps-epayment-api-how-it-works-online.md): Let your customers pay with Vipps online or in your app.
+* [ePayment API: How It Works](./how-it-works/vipps-epayment-api-how-it-works-online.md): Let your customers pay with Vipps MobilePay online or in your app.
-* [Vipps In Store](./how-it-works/vipps-epayment-api-how-it-works-in-store.md): How the Vipps eCom API can be integrated in your Point Of Sale (POS) system.
+* [ePayment API: How it works in the store](./how-it-works/vipps-epayment-api-how-it-works-in-store.md): How the ePayment API can be integrated in your Point Of Sale (POS) system.

 To get started, see the [ePayment getting started guide](getting-started.md).